-How to delete extra lines, line breaks, and page breaks.
+How to delete extra lines, line breaks, and page or section breaks.

 My personal preference is show the hidden characters only when I have an issue I’m trying to resolve such as an unexplained extra blank line.
 I also use them in long-form fiction writing to adjust page breaks when needed.
 It’s much easier to see exactly where the page break was inserted when you can see the hidden page break marks.

 You can delete a page break very easily with the hidden marks displayed.
 Page breaks are easily recognized because they are actually represented by the words Page Break with a dotted line on either side that looks similar to this:

 Delete the page break by placing the cursor before it and deleting forward or placing the cursor after it and deleting it normally.

 Use the same method to delete unwanted line breaks, spaces, and more.
 Just place your cursor after the offending mark and use the delete key.
 You may also place the cursor before the mark you want to delete and delete forward.
 (To delete forward on a Mac keyboard, hold the fn key while you hit the delete key.)